mnemnion/orb/doc/md/orb/fragments.md

-  A collection of PEG rules which stand alone, and are added in various places to proper Grammars\.
+  A collection of PEG rules which stand alone, and are added in various places to proper Grammars.

-The first newline in a Lua long string is not included in the body, so these appear to have an 'extra' newline\.
+The first newline in a Lua long string is not included in the body, so these appear to have an 'extra' newline.

 ```lua
 local fragments = {}
 ```
 ### gap

-This is for lookahead, matching various tokens which represent the end of certain complex types \(ex: URLs\), which are otherwise difficult to cleanly terminate, without consuming the match\.
+This is for lookahead, matching various tokens which represent the end of certain complex types (ex: URLs), which are otherwise difficult to cleanly terminate, without consuming the match.

 ```lua
 local gap_str = [[